Responsible Supply Chain | ESG | Lam Research

 Lam’s Form SD filing and relevant Conflict Minerals Reports can be found on our SEC Filings page.

-Additionally, while we leverage various frameworks and other standards in our disclosures, such standards are ultimately only used to inform our disclosures and we cannot guarantee (and no language of “alignment” or similar should be understood to mean) complete adherence to such standards or any particular stakeholders’ interpretation of same.
+Additionally, while we leverage various frameworks and other standards in our disclosures, such standards are ultimately only used to inform our disclosures, and we cannot guarantee (and no language of “alignment” or similar should be understood to mean) complete adherence to such standards or any particular stakeholders’ interpretation of same.
 Our disclosures based on standards may change due to revisions in framework requirements, availability or quality of information, changes in our business or applicable governmental policies, or other factors, which may be within or outside of our control.
-Similarly, some of the information in this Report is reliant on third-party information or methodologies.
+Similarly, some of the information in this webpage is reliant on third-party information or methodologies.
 Any inaccuracies or changes in such information or methodologies, whether within or outside of our control, could cause results and performance to differ from what is reported.
 In addition, various aspects of this report are based on processes and procedures that we believe apply appropriate levels of support to address issues in scope and, while these statements may use words such as “ensure”, “prevent”, or similar language, such terms should not be considered to mean (as there can be no guarantee) that such efforts will be successful in all situations.

 circle-arrow2circle-arrow2facebookgooglehandshake2health2linkedinmenupdfplant2searchtwitteryoutube